The 2021 Call for Nominations is now closed.

 In past years the composition and work of the Nominations Committee were outlined in the BCLA Bylaws.
 Changes to BCLA Bylaws, determined by the new Societies Act in November 2018, mean that the process and procedure for providing members with a slate of candidates for Boards positions is now being reviewed by the Board to determine a BCLA policy.

-In accordance with the BCLA By-Laws, the Nominations Committee has prepared a slate of candidates for soon-to-be vacant Board positions.
 A strong Board of Directors, committed to the goals of the Association’s Strategic Plan, is essential for the growth and stability of the Association.
-In considering potential candidates, the Committee looked closely at Board work for the coming year as well as at people’s previous engagement with and contributions to the Association.
-We looked specifically for potential Board members who are excited to contribute to the Association and who prioritize both the BCLA’s Strategic Plan and core values.
+In considering potential candidates, the Committee looks closely at Board work for the coming year as well as at people’s previous engagement with and contributions to the Association.
+We look specifically for potential Board members who are excited to contribute to the Association and who prioritize both the BCLA’s Strategic Plan and core values.

 NOMINATIONS COMMITTEE SLATE:

 The BCLA Board of Directors and Nominations Committee are pleased to announce a slate of candidates for the 2021/22 BCLA Board of Directors.

 A strong Board of Directors committed to the Association’s values and to the goals of the Association’s Strategic Plan is essential for the growth and stability of the Association.
 In considering potential candidates, the Nominations Committee looked closely at Board work for the coming year as well as at people’s previous engagement with, and contributions to, the Association.
 The Committee looks specifically for potential Board members who are excited to contribute to the Association and who prioritize BCLA’s Strategic Plan, core values, and continuing role in the BC library sector.